frltzbox/study-quiz/README.md

 ## Features

 - **Audio Recording and Upload**: Directly record audio or upload audio files in WAV or MP3 format.
+- **Upload PDF files**: Add PDF files, which contents will be included in the summary and questions.
 - **YouTube Transcript Extraction**: Provide a YouTube URL to extract video transcripts (supports German and English).
 - **Question Generation**: Generate a customizable set of questions based on the transcript to enhance study engagement.
 - **Markdown Formatting**: Automatically format transcripts in readable markdown.